GLA Health Benefits

 Gamma-linolenic acid (GLA), the primary active component of SONOVA® GLA safflower oil, is an omega-6 fatty acid found in only a handful of plant-based oils, such as borage, evening primrose, black currant, and now SONOVA® GLA safflower oil.
 With a long history of use as a supplement, there is clinical evidence that GLA imparts measurable health benefits for pets.
 SONOVA® GLA safflower oil is now the only FDA approved source of GLA for use in pet food.
 The FDA completed its review of the food additive petition for SONOVA® GLA safflower oil and concluded the data support the safety and functionality in adult dry food diets.1

 About SONOVA® GLA Safflower Oil

 SONOVA® GLA safflower oil contains a minimum of 40% GLA, making it a concentrated and cost-effective plant oil source of GLA.
 SONOVA® GLA safflower is the only FDA approved source of GLA that can be added to pet food formulas as a source of omega-6 essential fatty acids (EFAs), which are recognized for their nutritional role for proper growth, healthy metabolism, immune system support, and the maintenance of healthy skin and coat.

 Formulation and Target Daily Intake

-SONOVA® GLA safflower oil is intended for use in pet food as a source of essential fatty acids.
-The maximum target intake of SONOVA® GLA safflower oil for dogs is 86 mg/kg of body weight per day.
+SONOVA® GLA is intended for use as a source of essential fatty acids.
+The maximum target intake of SONOVA® GLA safflower oil for dogs and cats is 86 mg/kg and 79 mg/kg of body weight per day respectively.
 This dose provides nearly one-third of the target daily intake of omega-6 essential fatty acids (GLA plus LA) for adult dogs.10

 Clinical Benefits of GLA

 SONOVA® GLA safflower oil provides a source of omega-6 fatty acids, GLA and linoleic acid (LA).
 These polyunsaturated fatty acids (PUFAs) are recognized for their nutritional role in pet care for proper growth, healthy metabolism, immune system support, and the maintenance of healthy skin and coat.
 While it is an excellent source of GLA, SONOVA® GLA safflower oil has the added benefit of containing LA to help meet AAFCO recommended minimum dietary requirements for a healthy pet.